devleaks/cockpitdecks-docs/docs/Installation.md

 To circumvent this, Cockpitdeck provides a small python plugin called the Cockpitdecks Helper plugin, that need to be installed into X-Plane to allow for start and end commands.
 The Cockpitdecks Helper plugin will execute start and end commands on behalf of the Cockpitdecks application.
 Cockpitdecks Helper plugin just need to be installed and will provide its services to Cockpitdecks.
 This plugin does not take any resource, it only adds and removes commands each time an aircraft is loaded.
 The Cockpitdecks Helper Plugin works automatically, reads `deckconfig` configuration and creates a pair of (beginCommand, endCommand) for each *long press* command.
 Cockpitdecks Helper Plugin is written in the python language.
 So it needs the [XPPython3](https://xppython3.readthedocs.io/) X-Plane plugin installed.
 XPPython3 plugin allow for execution of python code inside X-Plane.
-The Cockpitdecks Helper plugin is not necessary if Cockpitdecks is installed as an X-Plane python plugin.
-(See below.)

 Cockpitdecks XPPython3 plugins are located in the